Sharan-Ravula/sql-dwh-project/README.md

     - Choose the role: `Storage Blob Data Reader`

-    - For "Assign access to," choose `Managed Identity`
+    - For "Assign access to", choose `Managed Identity`

     - Select your `SQL Server` from the list and click `Review + assign`